-Tanzanian opposition party says police kill 3 ahead of vote
+Tanzanian opposition party says police kill 7 ahead of vote

-ZANZIBAR, Tanzania (AP) — A major opposition party in Tanzania is accusing police of shooting dead three citizens amid unrest over alleged fraud on the eve of the country’s presidential election.
+ZANZIBAR, Tanzania (AP) — A major opposition party in Tanzania is accusing police of shooting dead seven citizens amid unrest over alleged fraud on the eve of the country’s presidential election.

 The ACT Wazalendo party on Tuesday also said police in the semi-autonomous island region arrested its Zanzibar presidential candidate, Maalim Seif Sharif Hamad.
 A police official in Zanzibar city, Mohammed Hassan Haji, confirmed the arrest to The Associated Press but gave no details.

-Police in Pemba city, however, did not comment on the ACT Wazalendo allegation that police shot dead three people and wounded at least nine on Monday evening on the eve of advance voting in the region.
+Police in Pemba city, however, did not comment on the ACT Wazalendo allegation that police opened fire on citizens Monday evening on the eve of advance voting in the region.

+The party at first said three people were killed but Pavu Juma Abdalla, the party’s deputy secretary for human rights, told The Associated Press that the toll had risen to seven.
+She said more than 100 people had been arrested.

+“I think it is going to be a very terrible situation,” she said.

 Police at first responded with tear gas and the live ammunition, the statement said.